NASA-IMPACT/nncpp-cumulus-deploy/README.md

 > For information about deploying CMR, see [this wiki](https://wiki.earthdata.nasa.gov/display/CMR/Forking+CMR+plan) and engage CMR maintainers for support, including access to the wiki itself.

 ### Custom lambdas and additions.tf
 This project borrows heavily from the MAAP cumulus deployment, including using tooling to build and deploy custom lambdas.
-The build and deployment of custom lambdas are wrapped in scripts that are configured in `package.json` and executed using the yarn cli.
-After deploying the custom lambdas, additions.tf and a new workflow definition can be deployed using an additional terraformation within the Cumulus module.
+To use the custom lambda to discover granules in CMR you will need yarn for lambda dependency management and some additional terraformation steps in additions.tf.

+#### Get dependencies
-After intalling yarn, `npm -g yarn`, `yarn install` will install all required node modules as well as build and deploy the lambdas in `cumulus-tf/lambdas` using scripts stored in `scripts/`.
+If needed, install yarn, `npm -g yarn`, next `yarn install` will install all node modules required to build the custom lambdas.

-To use the custom lambdas in a Cumulus workflow the lambdas and AWS components were added with `cumulus-tf/additions.tf`.
-A discover granules workflow was added to the deployment with `discover_and_queue_granules.asl.json`.
+#### Deploy to cloud
+To deploy the custom lambdas `cumulus-tf/additions.tf` was added to the cumulus module deployment.
+This adds methods to build and package the lambda as well as create the lambda function resource and the step function state machine defined `discover_and_queue_granules.asl.json`.

 To deploy the workflow and components use terraformation.
 ```